awsdocs/aws-iot-docs/developerguide/aws-iot-how-it-works.md

 A JSON document used to store and retrieve current state information for a device\.

 **Device Shadow service **
-Provides persistent representations of your devices in the AWS Cloud\.
-You can publish updated state information to a device's shadow, and your device can synchronize its state when it connects\.
-Your devices can also publish their current state to a shadow for use by applications or other devices\.
+The Device Shadow service maintains a device's state so that applications can communicate with a device whether the device is online or not\.
+When a device is offline, the Device Shadow service manages its data for connected applications\.
+When the device reconnects, it synchronizes its state with that of its shadow in the Device Shadow service\.
+Your devices can also publish their current state to a shadow for use by applications or other devices that might not be connected all the time\.
 For more information, see [AWS IoT Device Shadow service](iot-device-shadows.md)\.

 ### AWS IoT Core support service<a name="aws-iot-core-integ"></a>

 **Alexa Voice Service \(AVS\) Integration for AWS IoT**
 Brings Alexa Voice to any connected device\.
 AVS for AWS IoT reduces the cost and complexity of integrating Alexa\.
 This feature uses AWS IoT to offload intensive computational and memory audio tasks from the device to the cloud\.
 Because of the resulting reduction in the engineering bill of materials \(EBOM\) cost, device makers can cost\-effectively bring Alexa to resource\-constrained IoT devices, and enable consumers to talk directly to Alexa in parts of their home, office, or hotel rooms for an ambient experience\.
 AVS for AWS IoT enables Alexa built\-in functionality on MCUs, such as the ARM Cortex M class with less than 1 MB embedded RAM\.
 To do so, AVS offloads memory and compute tasks to a virtual Alexa Built\-in device in the cloud\.
 This reduces EBOM cost by up to 50 percent\.
 For more information, see [Alexa Voice Service \(AVS\) Integration for AWS IoT](avs-integration-aws-iot.md)\.

+**Amazon Sidewalk Integration for AWS IoT Core**
+[Amazon Sidewalk](https://www.amazon.com/Amazon-Sidewalk/b?ie=UTF8&node=21328123011) is a shared network that improves connectivity options to help devices work together better\.
+Amazon Sidewalk supports a wide range of customer devices such as those that locate pets or valuables, those that provide smart home security and lighting control, and those that provide remote diagnostics for appliances and tools\.
+Amazon Sidewalk Integration for AWS IoT Core makes it possible for device manufacturers to add their Sidewalk device fleet to the AWS Cloud\.
+For more information, see [Amazon Sidewalk Integration for AWS IoT Core](iot-sidewalk.md)